Nqsir/hyper_config/README.md

 Thanks to those guys :
 - [Configuring Hyper Terminal in Windows ](https://dev.to/droidmakk/configuring-hyper-terminal-in-windows-3j15)

-If you want to install zsh and Oh-My-Zsh : => Didn't chose that one because it looks disgusting on windows even when changing the `$PS1` variable on bash...
+If you want to install zsh and Oh-My-Zsh : => Didn't chose that one because it doesn't look good on windows even when changing the `$PS1` variable on bash...

 - [How to Install Zsh and Oh My Zsh on Windows 10 ](https://evdokimovm.github.io/windows/zsh/shell/syntax/highlighting/ohmyzsh/hyper/terminal/2017/02/24/how-to-install-zsh-and-oh-my-zsh-on-windows-10.html)